Revisiting leptonic nonunitarity: Introduction

+Current constraints on LMM nonunitarity arise from a variety of measurements, including, for example: electroweak data, universality tests, radiative lepton decays and oscillation data.
+In this work we do not aim to perform a global fit to these constraints, but rather study the implications and limitations of individual constraints by splitting the collection of relevant measurements into two minimal complementary sets: \begin{enumerate} \item {\it Minimal and robust} --- We demonstrate that a minimal set of (i) lepton flavor universality (LFU) ratios and (ii) weak angle measurements, is able to place stringent bounds on nonunitarity parameters.

+\item {\it Oscillation $+$ LFU} --- We treat a dataset of oscillation data together with the LFU bounds as a complementary cross-check of LMM nonunitarity constraints.
+We argue that using oscillation data without using the LFU constraints is inconsistent. \end{enumerate} In studying our second dataset we draw special attention to contamination in input parameters and fix some common errors in the literature.
+We provide the correct expressions which are needed to consistently analyze neutrino oscillation data in the framework of nonunitarity, and show that a correct treatment of input parameters completely removes the ability of oscillation experiments to exclude LMM nonunitarity.
+This is in sharp contradiction to current literature.
+We emphasize that neutrino oscillation experiments are sensitive only to the nonclosure of the mixing matrix, and hence that should be the only target of such experiments.

-The structure of the paper is as follows: In Sec.~\ref{sec:setup} we review the formalism needed for non-unitarity of the LMM.
-In Sec.~\ref{sec: direct} we study the bounds coming directly from neutrinos and charged leptons, and in Sec.~\ref{sec:FASERnu} we focus on future sensitivity of collider neutrino experiments with FASER$\nu$ as a case study.
-In Sec.~\ref{sec:indirect} we update the bounds on non-unitarity coming from EW measurements, and in Sec.~\ref{sec:conclusion} we conclude.
+The structure of the paper is as follows: In Sec.~\ref{sec:formalism} we review the formalism needed for nonunitarity of the LMM.
+In Sec.~\ref{sec:minimal} we update the bounds arising from LFU and weak mixing angle measurements and derive the resulting constraints on nonunitarity.
+In Sec.~\ref{sec:complementary} we study the (in)sensitivity of neutrino oscillation data, discussing the subtleties and misconceptions in the literature.
+We conclude in Sec.~\ref{sec:conclusion}.
+Complementary material is given in Appendixes~\ref{app:oscillation probabilities} and \,\ref{app:LFU}\,.